gklijs/kotlin-coroutines-demo/README.md

 ### <a id="future">Future</a>

 This will return a future, which we can store and call the `get()` on later.
-This is tricky to get right, and is done only when running as `same_thread`.
-Doing this we can complete `gradle run --args='-a future -t 20 -r same_thread -d 500'` in a little over half a seconds.
+This is tricky to get right, and is done only when running as `same_thread_complicated`.
+Doing this we can complete `gradle run --args='-a future -t 20 -r same_thread_complicated -d 500'` in a little over half a seconds.
 When run in a blocking way with other runtimes we just directly call the `get()` effectively making it the same as `delayed`.
+So `gradle run --args='-a future -t 20 -r same_thread -d 500'` will still take little over 10 seconds.

 Luckily with coroutines we can check if the future is either canceled or completed, and otherwise delay for some amount of time.
-While delay might look a lot like `Thread.sleep()` but the big advantage is that delay won't block the thread.
-Using the trick it's possible for `gradle run --args='-a future -t 20 -r suspended -d 500'` to finish in about half a second.
+Delay might look a lot like `Thread.sleep()`, but the big advantage is that delay won't block the thread.
+Using this trick it's possible for `gradle run --args='-a future -t 20 -r suspended -d 500'` to finish in about half a second.
 Optionally with -fd the time for the delay can be set, for example `gradle run --args='-a future -t 20 -r suspended_unconfined -d 500 -fd 1000'` will complete a little over a second, because it will delay a full second, before checking the future again.